KQM-git/TCL/characters/anemo/xiao.md

 | N4C | 634.02% | 190 | 200.22%/s |

 **Plunge**
-Plunges from mid-air to strike the ground below, damaging opponents along the patch and dealing AoE DMG upon impact.
+Plunges from mid-air to strike the ground below, damaging opponents along the path and dealing AoE DMG upon impact.
 Xiao does not take DMG from performing Plunge Attacks.

 | Plunge Type | Talent 9 DMG% | Frames | MV/s |